-No one will spend capital to compete with a niche product that just came on the market as that would only erode margin.
-However, just like the proverbial frog in the slowly boiling pot of water, at some point it will make sense to develop a new product.
-As technology decreases cost, both developmental and unit cost, the ROI from such an investment gets more and more attractive.
+No one will spend capital to compete with a niche product that just came on the market, as that would only erode margin.
+However, just like the proverbial frog in the slowly boiling pot of water, at some point, it will make sense to develop a new product.
+As technology decreases cost, both developmental and unit costs, the ROI from such an investment gets more and more attractive.
 Eventually, someone launches a more modern product to the niche market, and almost overnight, the old product stops selling.
 The key is to make sure that someone is you.
 Now, I certainly do not want to be accused of being an alarmist, and I am not suggesting you drop everything and start designing the next generation of products.

-Often, an enabling technology can have substantive impact on niche markets.
-These technologies come from industries outside the niche market, so make sure you are connected to technologist from other industries.
+Often, an enabling technology can have a substantive impact on niche markets.
+These technologies come from industries outside the niche market, so make sure you are connected to technologists from other industries.
 Work to keep your technology network as broad as possible.

-3. What are competitors doing – especially competitors from tangential industries, as they often seem to come out of nowhere.
+Especially competitors from tangential industries, as they often seem to come out of nowhere.

-of new investment and compare and plot the year to year growth.
-By projecting the rate of growth in this ROI, you can make a rough estimate of when the ROI will be enough to justify the investment and plan for upcoming cash burn.
+of new investment and compare and plot the year-to-year growth.
+By projecting the growth rate in this ROI, you can make a rough estimate of when the ROI will be enough to justify the investment and plan for the upcoming cash burn.

-This can usually been done with excess capacity in the organization, and can save months of development schedule.
-This will also force a discussion about how the industry needs are changing, and how this change affects the product’s requirements.
+This can usually be done with excess capacity in the organization and can save months of the development schedule.
+This will also force a discussion about how the industry needs are changing and how this change affects the product’s requirements.